 “We’re excited to participate, along with our partners at Bosa, in a tower that seeks to redefine high-rise architecture and urban living.
 And to redefine it in a meaningful, provocative, and thoughtful way right here in Vancouver”, adds Lorne Segal, President of Kingswood Properties.

 “This is a special place in the City for Vancouverites who have fond memories of Rhone and Iredale Architects’ much admired existing office building and water cascade.
 Both are being retained and enhanced by a design that respects the original character, while at the same time re-interpreting the space in a contemporary way, offering much improved public access and openness” says Stefan Aepli of Francl Architecture.

 Sustainability strategies for passive and active energy savings are integrated with the architecture to target significant reductions in energy consumption and aspire to achieve LEED Platinum.
 Renewable energy sources at the top of the building’s sculpted crown generate 100% of the energy for the public amenities at the ground, creating a new model that visualizes sustainability and gives carbon-free space back to the public.

 Commissioned in early 2015, 1500 West Georgia further expands Büro Ole Scheeren’s growing international portfolio.
-The practice is working on a range of city-defining structures and cultural projects, ranging from more intimate spaces to large-scale urban developments in several of Asia’s capitals, with Mahanakhon, to be completed in 2016 as Bangkok’s tallest tower; DUO, a mixed-use development in Singapore set for completion in 2017, and the Guardian Art Center near the Forbidden City in Beijing just having completed its steel structure and opening to the public next year.
+The practice is working on a range of city-defining structures and cultural projects, ranging from more intimate spaces to large-scale urban developments in several of Asia’s capitals, with Mahanakhon, Bangkok’s tallest tower; DUO, a mixed-use development in Singapore, and the Guardian Art Center near the Forbidden City in Beijing.